How to Identify Structural Defects in Your Home?

 Most of us know how to identify a faulty socket, a home appliance that isn’t working right or a leaky roof panel.
 What about noticing or how to identify structural defects in your home before it gets out of hand?
 By definition, any crack, fault or deviation in the structural integrity of the building is identified as a structural defect, one that requires immediate attention.
 And here comes the Structural Warranty for your aid, provided if you have carefully chosen the policy after going through the fine print of the contract.
 Read this post to know how to identify structural defects in your home.

 Often these defects are noticed in load-bearing elements of the home – the beams, roof frames, support walls and the like.
-For example, a shift or crack in the foundation stumps could play a part in putting off balance the entire house, as can a fault line in one the walls along the perimeter that hold up the roofs entire weight.
+For example, a shift or crack in the foundation stumps could play a part in putting the entire house off balance just the way a fault line in one the walls along the perimeter that hold up the roofs entire weight.

 The first step to identifying a structural defect is knowing what it really is.
-A structural defect is any element of the building’s structure that shows signs of faulty workmanship or materials that results in or may in the future result in:
+A structural defect is any element of the building’s structure that shows signs of faulty workmanship or materials that result or may result in:

 The cost of repair is astronomical, as compared to fixing appliances or cosmetic non-load bearing partitions and frames.
 Accessing the foundation stumps can cost an easy $10,000; double if the house is large.
-While structural engineers and inspectors can be easily hired for routine inspections, it is important for you to be able to spot defects as well.
+While structural engineers and inspectors can be easily hired for routine inspections, it is important for you as well to be able to spot defects.

-When it does come to a hired professional, you have the option between a Licensed Engineer and a Home Inspector, the former being advisable as he or she has the authority to not only notice a defect but also suggest plans of action in order to rectify the issue.
+When it does come to a hired professional, you have the option between a Licensed Engineer and a Home Inspector.
+The former being advisable as he or she has the authority to not only notice a defect but also suggest plans of action to rectify the issue.
 If you plan on investing in a Structural Warranty or State Warranty for your home, then it usually comes with an inspection.

-In the US, soil expansion and other elements of nature account for an easy twenty-five percent of structural defects, but improperly built structures play a large role as well.
-Bulges in walls due to temperature expansion or loose brick or wood beams, faulty roofing, slanting walls and their lack of load bearing capabilities, cracks – all add up when it comes to construction methods which did not follow the necessary precision and regulations are not used for construction.
+In the US, soil expansion and other elements of nature account for an easy twenty-five percent of structural defects.
+But improperly built structures play a large role as well.
+Bulges in walls due to temperature expansion, loose bricks or wood beams, faulty roofing, slanting walls and their lack of load bearing capabilities, cracks – all add up to faulty construction methods.
+And this is what it results in when necessary precision and regulations are not used for construction.

 Before purchase, a home inspection is considered mandatory for all practical purposes.
 For an investment that large, it makes no sense flying blind and taking a risk, especially when it comes to the reliability of the structure itself.
 Unfortunately, that is not the end of it.
-All statistics indicate to structural defects manifesting themselves 4 to 7 years post the completion of the building, which leads interestingly to why 10-year coverage Structural Warranties have become so common.
+All statistics indicate to structural defects manifesting themselves 4 to 7 years post the completion of the building.
+This interestingly leads to why 10-year coverage Structural Warranties have become so common.

 The roots of the building that keep it grounded and steady with an equal distribution of load, a weak foundation can not only be the death of a home but can also be very difficult to fix.
 Just like a game of Jenga, the home stands firm on its foundation, load bearing frame of walls and roof.
 If the base shakes, it all comes tumbling down.

-Now the tricky part is that faults in the foundation are difficult to identify early on.
-The first signs of these are seen in the floor – buckling or raised tiles and planks, ruptures, sagging of the flooring materials and crumbling or concrete.
-Improper sloping and drainage can be markers as well, often caused by roots of surrounding trees that are spreading under your home.
+Now the tricky part is that faults in the foundation are difficult to identify at an early stage.
+The first signs of these are seen in the floor – buckling or raised tiles and planks, ruptures, sagging of the flooring materials and crumbling of concrete.
+Improper sloping and drainage can be markers as well, this is often caused by roots of surrounding trees that are spreading under your home.

 Unless the fault is rising up from the foundation, defects in flooring usually owe their existence to faulty workmanship.
 If the inspection shows that the damage is only on the topmost layer – affecting the tiles, wooden planks or stone surface – then you needn’t worry about the integrity of the foundation below.